mathdio/agrix-phase-a/README.md

-# 🚧 README under construction! 🚧
 # 🧑‍🌾 Farms Manager API
 A farms manager and monitorer API, developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project
 This is a API built in Java and using Spring framework, with which the user can monitor and manager a system of farms and theirs crops.
+The API has endpoints that allow the users to: register new farms, set crops to a farm, search farms by ID, search all farms and search for all crops from a farm.
+The available endpoints are listed in a section below.

 ## 🛠️ Built with